wearsshoes/feed-to-markdown/README.md

 # RSS Feed to Markdown

-This GitHub Action converts RSS feed entries to Markdown files.
-It fetches the RSS feed, extracts relevant information from each entry, and generates Markdown files using a provided template.
+This GitHub Action converts RSS and Atom feed entries to Markdown files.
+It fetches the feed, extracts relevant information from each entry, and generates Markdown files using a provided template.

 ## Input Variables

-- `feed_url` (required): The URL of the RSS feed.
+- `feed_url` (required): The URL of the RSS or Atom feed.
 - `template_file` (required): The path to the template file.
 - `output_dir` (required): The directory where the generated Markdown files will be saved.